suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 > **Note:** See [creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-forkk) in [GitHub Help](https://help.github.com/en) for detailed instructions.

 In your browser, go to https://github.com/Neurosim-lab/netpyne and click on the "New pull request" button .
 This will bring you to the "Compare changes" page where you should click on "compare across forks".
 Ensure the "base repository" is `Neurosim-lab/netpyne` and the "base" is `development`.
-Set the head repository as `[your-GitHub-username]/netpyne` and the "compare" is `[name-of-your-new-branch]`.
+Set the head repository as `your-GitHub-username/netpyne` and the "compare" is `name-of-your-new-branch`.
 Type a title and description for your pull request (if your modifications were in response to an issue, include the issue number).
 Finally, click on "Create Pull Request".

 > **Note:** A pull request doesn’t have to represent finished work.
 It’s actually better to open a pull request early on, so others can give feedback on your progress.
 Just mention in the description that it is a "Work in Progress".
 You can always add more commits later after discussions with the NetPyNE community.
 Please see [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) for an excellent overview of the process.